Intimate Tuscany Photo Workshop & Village Tour

 Single Private Room Supplements

 Fees are based on double occupancy.
-Single supplement may be added for participants who wish to have a private room to themselves.
-Supplements vary depending on the hotels used.
+Single supplement may be added for individual participants who wish to have a private room to themselves.
+Supplements vary depending on the hotels used, but typically add $450-650 per workshop.
 If you are traveling alone and wish to share a room with another participant, please let us know and we’ll do our best to match you with a roommate.

 Cancellation fee schedule

-- After ten days, reservation fees are non-refundable but may be applied to a future workshop event.
+• After 14 days, reservation fees are non-refundable but may be applied to a future workshop event.

 Travel Insurance

 We strongly recommend that you purchase travel insurance to protect your investment.
-Travel Guard is a good place to start shopping for trip insurance.
+Travel Guard or Allianz are good places to start shopping for trip insurance.
 You can get a free quote online.

-Italy Workshops reserves the right to cancel any trip for any reason whatsoever, including insufficient signup, logistical problems that may impede a workshop, hotel closures or acts of God.
+Italy Workshops reserves the right to cancel any tour for any reason whatsoever, including insufficient signup, logistical problems that may impede a workshop, hotel closures or acts of God.

 Italy Workshops reserves the right to photograph and film its trips in entirety.
 Participants should be aware that images of them may be used for promotional purposes or joint marketing efforts with third parties, without remuneration.